-- The minimum age for volunteers is 12 yrs.
-Can start as Junior volunteers - A training session is mandatory. - Mandatory training for all Horse leaders on the leading method (Sandy Webster video) that is used in classes and other therapy sessions - An Additional training session will be mandatory for those volunteers assisting with Mental health sessions - Horse experience is desirable, but not essential, as long as the volunteer has no fear of horses and is willing to learn how to work around and with them. - Physical Fitness: Leaders and sidewalkers must be able to walk at least one hour and jog occasionally, often on thick footing.
+- The minimum age for volunteers is 12 years. - A training session is required for all volunteers. - Mandatory training for all horse leaders on the leading method (Sandy Webster video) that ETP uses in classes and other therapy sessions. - For the safety of everyone, we ask that phones are turned off or on silent/do not disturb.
+The vibration of a phone could potentially scare the equine(s) and disrupt the lesson. - We ask that volunteers refrain from taking pictures or videos.
+This is for the privacy of participants, staff, and other volunteers. - Leaders and sidewalkers must be able to walk at least one hour and jog occasionally, often on thick footing.
+Our volunteers have estimated that one-hour class is equivalent to walking a mile.
 Volunteers who cannot do this easily can be asked to help with other ETP needs. - Attire: Volunteers should not wear open-toed shoes or sandals when working around horses.
 Volunteers should wear shoes or boots that offer foot protection.
 Dangling jewelry is unsafe to wear.
 Perfumes can attract bees or other insects and can cause allergic reactions to others.
-Chewing gum is not permitted during class. - Volunteers must familiarize themselves with the location of the phone, fire extinguisher, first aid equipment (human and horse) and other safety signs around the arena. - Every volunteer is covered by insurance while on the premises. - Volunteers must be willing to commit to a standing obligation.
+Chewing gum is not permitted during class. - Volunteers must familiarize themselves with the location of the AED, phone, fire extinguisher, first aid equipment (human and horse) and other safety signs around the arena. - Volunteers must be willing to commit to a standing obligation.
 Promptness, regularity and reliability are KEY!
-We will have a one-month trial period since therapeutic riding is not an activity in which everyone feels comfortable or functions adequately, even with the best of intentions. - The volunteer shall maintain in professional confidence any student and staff information, observation, or evaluation. - There are many students in the Equestrian Therapy Program who will need assistance in riding their horses.
-This is where the volunteer takes an active part in making the program work.
-Many riders need volunteers and there may be as many as three with each rider, especially in the beginning stages of riding.
+We will have a one-month trial period, since therapeutic riding is not an activity in which everyone feels comfortable or functions adequately, even with the best of intentions. - The volunteer shall maintain professional confidentiality with participant information.